-The voices of enlightened Christians who demanded justice for the proscribed people, began to be heard.
-An Alsatian Jew named Cerf Berr, who had rendered great service to the French government as purveyor to the army, was the interpreter of the Jews before Louis XVI.
+The voices of enlightened Christians who demanded justice for the proscribed people began to be heard.
+An Alsatian Jew named Cerf Berr, who had rendered great service to the French government as a purveyor to the army, was the interpreter of the Jews before Louis XVI.

 The humane minister, Malesherbes, summoned a commission of Jewish notables to make suggestions for the amelioration of the condition of their coreligionists.

-Shortly afterward the Jewish question was raised by two men of genus, who subsequently became promonent in the French Revolution Count Mirabeau and the abbe Gregoire the former of whom, while on a diplomatic mission in Prussia, had made the acquaintance of Moses Menddelssohn and his school (see Haskalah), who were then working toward the intellectual emancipation of the Jews.
+Shortly afterward the Jewish question was raised by two men of genius, who subsequently became prominent in the French Revolution Count Mirabeau and the abbe Gregoire the former of whom, while on a diplomatic mission in Prussia, had made the acquaintance of Moses Mendelssohn and his school (see Haskalah), who were then working toward the intellectual emancipation of the Jews.

 This pamphlet naturally provoked many writings for and against the Jews, and the French public became interested in the question.

-Nine essays, of which only two were unfavourable to the Jews, were submitted to the judgement of the learned assembly.
-Of the challenge there were three winners: Abbe Gregoire, Claude-Antoine Thiery, and Zalkind Hourwitz.
+Nine essays, of which only two were unfavorable to the Jews, were submitted to the judgment of the learned assembly.
+Of the challenge, there were three winners: Abbe Gregoire, Claude-Antoine Thiery, and Zalkind Horowitz.

-Cerf Beer then asked to Jacques Necker and obtained the right for the Jews form eastern France to elect their own delegates.
+Cerf Beer then asked Jacques Necker and obtained the right for the Jews from eastern France to elect their own delegates.
 Among them were the son of Cerf Beer, Theodore, and Joseph David Sinzheim.